SaintNong/SaintCTF/README.md

 tag = "example_container"
 port = 3001
 ```

-6. Create a folder named /container/ in your challenge folder
+6. Create a folder named '/container/' in your challenge folder
+>[!NOTE]
+> If 'container.toml' is defined but '/container/' does not exist, the CTF will not run.

 7. Place your Dockerfile and your container files in this folder.
 Be sure to use the same port in your Dockerfile as defined in your 'container.toml'.